digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 additional network traffic, and without any extensive communication with downstream users.

+With SCU, different versions of the _same_ package are now grouped under a common package-name.
+This allows identifiers to now be unambiguously referenced using either:

+-  the package ID

+-  or by using the package-name (which is resolved by a Canton participant to a unambiguous package ID).

+When defining a Daml project, the project-name field of the project's `daml.yaml` is now used to specify the SCU project-name.

 The JSON API server is compatible with the smart contract upgrade feature by: